rethinkdb/rethinkdb-rs/api/javascript/geospatial/circle.md

 # Description #

-Construct a geometry object of type Circle.
+Construct a circular line or polygon.
 A circle in RethinkDB is a polygon or line *approximating* a circle of a given radius around a given center, consisting of a specified number of vertices (default 32).

 The center may be specified either by two floating point numbers, the latitude (&minus;90 to 90) and longitude (&minus;180 to 180) of the point on a perfect sphere (see [Geospatial support](/docs/geo-support/) for more information on ReQL's coordinate system), or by a point object.
 The radius is a floating point number whose units are meters by default, although that may be changed with the `unit` argument.